xaysanasyr/CS499-ePortfolio/README.md

 ###### Outcome 5:
 I design with security in mind from the start.
 From my CS-465 full stack development course, I learned to keep secrets in environment variables, restrict database permissions to the minimum, and validate inputs before writes.
 I plan for failure modes such as race conditions, stale reads, and double booking.
 I prefer patterns that make risky actions atomic and logged.
 From my INFOSEC work, I focus on privacy, minimal data collection, and clear audit trails.
 As I grow, I am adding basic threat modeling and system hardening so I can spot and reduce risks earlier.

-Building the ePortfolio pushed me to clean my designs, explain my choices, and plan for real world risks.
-It also helped me connect my classroom work to my career goals in security and systems.
-I now have a clear story for employers: I deliver simple, reliable, well documented solutions that teams can trust and extend.